Student Presentation Guidelines

 Poster Presentations are 3-5 minutes long, where presenters are accompanied by a poster to showcase the key aspects of their research.
 Each student will submit their poster to the CUPC 2023 Committee in advance, and upon presentation time they will find their spot within the space.
 Due to the room size and time allotment, there can be up to 35 Poster Presentations.
 Delegates and judges will have an opportunity to approach presenters and listen to their talk, interact and ask questions.
 Presenters will continue speaking for the entire duration of the time allotment.

-If you are interested in doing a Student Oral or Poster Presentation (or both) at CUPC 2023, please fill out the following form https://forms.gle/2xneroic2tFFwCde7.
-The form will close on July 14th, 2023.
-Abstract review period will take place July 17th to 28th, and the finalized list of presenters’ names will be posted by the end of the day on July 28th.
+If you are interested in doing a Student Oral or Poster Presentation (or both) at CUPC 2023, please fill out the form at the top of this page.
+The form will have a soft deadline on September 25th, 2023.
+Abstract review period will take place the following week, and the finalized list of presenters’ names will be posted by the end of the day on October 2nd.
 The CUPC 2023 Committee will aim to prioritize at least one presentation for every applicant, and only then accommodate a second presentation.

 Abstracts will be reviewed by a team of Physics professors at the University of Waterloo to ensure a fair assessment for all applicants.
 Please keep in mind that abstracts will be judged on quality, not on the timing of submission, so be sure to take your time writing.